 Spotinst MCS doesn’t only fully automate the provisioning and managing of the underlying infrastructure for Kubernetes environments, it also significantly reduces their costs – by as much as 80%.
 Spotinst MCS utilizes Spotinst Elastigroup technology to spin up the infrastructure on Spot Instances instead of On-Demand Instances, reducing costs by as much as 80% whilst utilizing predictive analytics to ensure availability.

 Spotinst Elasitgroup uses both real-time and historical data to predict Spot Instance terminations or price increases and, once these events are predicted, Elastigroup will preemptively and seamlessly migrate customer workloads to a different Spot Instance of either another instance type or across AZs.
 If no suitable Spot Instance is found, Elastigroup will automatically fall-back to On-Demand Instances, meaning that customers can enjoy a 70-80% cost reduction whilst still enjoying a 99.99% SLA – the same SLA as provided by AWS.

 Through using Bitnami Stacksmith to deploy containerized environments and Spotinst MCS to handle the instance management for the containers, you can spin-up containers and have them running with significant cost reductions all without increasing demand on your developer teams.
-To see this process in action, you can register for Bitnami and Spotinst’s joint webinar here!
+To see this process in action, watch Bitnami and Spotinst joint webinar here!